openmls/openmls/book/src/performance.md

 Only every second leave in the tree is non-blank.

 ## Use Case Scenarios
-A collection of everyday use cases/flows.
+A collection of common use cases/flows from everyday scenarios.

 ### Long-time offline device
 Suppose a device has been offline for a while.
 In that case, it has to process a large number of application and protocol messages.